 This pre-kindergarten program allows eligible four year olds the opportunity to learn in high quality educational environments without cost to their families.
 Children served in NCPre-K must be four years old by August 31st and not eligible to enter kindergarten this school year.
 There is an income eligibility and service priorities.
 Brunswick County NCPre-K classrooms are located in child care centers.

-Applications for 2014-2015 school year are available at the Smart Start office, 5140 Sellers Street, Shallotte or at child care centers listed below or download application here.
+Applications for 2015-2016 school year are available at the Smart Start office, 5140 Sellers Street, Shallotte and at child care centers listed below or download application here.

 The P/E Director assists direct service providers and subcontractors in program development, evaluation, and monitoring of programs.
 The manager assists in the development of the annual plan based on community needs and resources and oversees programmatic monitoring and evaluation of approved activities.
 The Director compiles Smart Start reports and assists in coordination of community activities that promote the health, education and well being of young children.